albinjoseph03/albinjoseph03/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👋 Hello, I'm Albin Joseph!
+# 👋 Hello, I'm Albin Joseph!

 Welcome to my GitHub profile!
-I’m an Angular-Java Full-Stack Developer and currently pursuing a Master’s in Artificial Intelligence.
-With a strong foundation in various technologies and a knack for innovative problem-solving, I’m excited to showcase my projects and skills here.
+I'm an Angular-Java Full-Stack Developer and currently pursuing a Master's in Artificial Intelligence.
+With a strong foundation in various technologies and a knack for innovative problem-solving, I'm excited to showcase my projects and skills here.

-🚀 About Me
+## 🚀 About Me

-💼 Current Role: Angular-Java Full-Stack Developer and Master's student in Artificial Intelligence 🎓 Education: Master’s in Artificial Intelligence from Brandenburgische Technische Universität 🌍 Location: Berlin, Deutschland
+- 💼 **Current Role:** Angular-Java Full-Stack Developer and Master's student in Artificial Intelligence
+- 🎓 **Education:** Master's in Artificial Intelligence from Brandenburgische Technische Universität
+- 🌍 **Location:** Berlin, Deutschland
-🔍 Looking For: Developer roles and exciting opportunities in tech
+- 🔍 **Looking For:** Developer roles and exciting opportunities in tech

-🎓 Education
+## 🎓 Education

-Master of Science [MS] in Künstlicher Intelligenz Brandenburgische Technische Universität
+### Master of Science [MS] in Künstlicher Intelligenz
+**Brandenburgische Technische Universität**
 2023 – present | Germany
 Specializations: Data Mining, Machine Learning, Neural Networks, Deep Learning

-Bachelor of Engineering in Informatik
+### Bachelor of Engineering in Informatik
-Anna University
+**Anna University**
 2016 – 2020 | Chennai
 Specializations: Java, C, Python, MySQL, HTML, CSS, Javascript, Software Engineering Principle

-📈 My GitHub Stats
 Thanks for stopping by!
-Feel free to explore my repositories and connect with me if you’d like to collaborate or discuss tech.
+Feel free to explore my repositories and connect with me if you'd like to collaborate or discuss tech.

-📫 How to Reach Me
+## 📫 How to Reach Me

-Email: albincj007@gmail.com
+- **Email:** albincj007@gmail.com
-Phone: +49 15510205816
+- **Phone:** +49 15510205816